Ayurvedic Herbs For Menopause Remedies

 How This Helps

-Ayurveda helps to balance the systems of the body such as metabolism, bodily substances and movement.
-During menopause the production of estrogen in the body is reduced.
+Ayurveda helps to balance the systems of the body such as metabolism, bodily substances, and movement.
+During menopause, the production of estrogen in the body is reduced.
 Ayurveda can help to provide the right amount of estrogen to balance the bodily systems.
 Ayurveda makes use of various plant-based products and helps to reduce the symptoms of menopause.

+What is menopause?
 When a woman doesn’t get her period for 12 months consecutively, she is said to have got menopause.
 Menopause symptoms majorly include physical illness, hot flashes, vaginal dryness, depression, weight gain, sleep disturbance, mood symptoms, urinary complaints, and uterine bleeding problems.

 Ayurvedic view of menopause